 Kanyakumari is perhaps one of the most amazing Indian travel getaways.
 The charm of this place is such that many locals, as well as foreign nationals, come here to experience the oozing charm of nature.

-Earlier known as the Cape Comorin, Kanyakumari has been surrounded by some of the most majestic mountains and wonderful views of nature.
-This place is actually quite an amazing travel getaway where you can hope to experience a diverse range of travel possibilities from tourist spots, to joyful events and festivals.
-And talking about festivals, one of the most famous festivals in Tamil Nadu is the Cape Festival.
+Earlier known as the Cape Comorin, Kanyakumari is surrounded by some of the most majestic mountains and wonderful views of nature.
+This place is actually quite an amazing travel getaway where you can hope to experience a diverse range of travel possibilities - right from tourist spots to joyful events and festivals.
+Talking about festivals, one of the most famous festivals in Tamil Nadu is the Cape Festival.

-The Cape festival lasts for a period of three days and is celebrated with great zeal among the locals.
-According to the beliefs, it is said that even a sip of the ocean water is considered very holy on this day.
-Apart from that, this festival also features a great number of cultural programs that portray a rich culture of this region.
+It lasts for a period of two to three days and is celebrated with great zeal among the locals.
+According to the beliefs, even a sip of the ocean water is considered very holy on this day.
+Apart from that, this festival also features a great number of cultural programs that portray the rich culture of this region.

 1. The Celebrations.
 During the Cape Festival, the shimmering lights that border all the monuments at night make for quite an exceptional night.
 With the onset of this Indian festival, the market is abuzz with several activities and performances.
 Apart from that, local dances are also performed at the community centres where one can enjoy while savouring some of the most incredible Tamil delicacies such as Idli, Sambhar, Vada, Uttapam and many more.

 2. Old Traditions.
 During this festival, another popular belief which is followed by people is that a bath in the ocean water brings prosperity.
 Apart from this, many cultural programs also take place on this festive occasion.